antonioCoco/ConPtyShell/README.md

 **NOTE: ConPtyShell uses the function <a href="https://docs.microsoft.com/en-us/windows/console/createpseudoconsole">CreatePseudoConsole()</a>.
 This function is available since Windows 10 / Windows Server 2019 version 1809 (build 10.0.17763).**

+**NOTE2: If the ConPTY is not available on the target system you will get a normal netcat-like interactive shell.**

 ## Requirements
 <p>Client Side: Windows version >= 10 / 2019 1809 (build >= 10.0.17763)</p>
 <p>Server Side: any tcp listener, i.e. netcat</p>